 Dear Friends and Members,

-On behalf of the Board, I want to express our appreciation to our members, whose support allows us to advocate for St. Paul and Ramsey County Parks, for the management of these parks using Best Management Practices for natural resources, and to encourage appropriate and equitable use by people.
+On behalf of the Board, I want to express our appreciation to our members, whose support allows us to advocate for St. Paul and Ramsey County parks and trails.
 Thank you for your part in making our work both possible and successful.
-To renew your membership, give a gift membership, or make a donation, please visit our website: https://friendsoftheparks.org/become-a-member/
+To renew your membership, give a gift membership (a great stocking stuffer), or make a donation, please visit our website: https://friendsoftheparks.org/become-a-member/

-Our Board wishes each of you a healthy rest of 2020 and continued enjoyment of parks and trails.
+Our Board wishes each of you a safe and healthy rest of 2021 and continued enjoyment of parks and trails.
 We look forward to a new year supporting and advocating for parks.